SumiSastri/dev-blogs/docs/history-of-the-web/part2-web2.0.md

 # Enter the browser with the JavaScript dragon

 With the introduction of JavaScript to the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web), or the Web, [Brenden Eich](https://brendaneich.com/) its creator and co-founder of [Mozilla](https://www.mozilla.org/en-GB/firefox/), did not anticipate the and the host of controversy that JavaScript brought to the rapid growth of the Web and mobile apps.

-At a 2-day full-stack conference hosted by [Stack Skills](https://stackskills.com/), speakers reflected on the good-old-days of Web 1.0 and the risks that the introduction of JavaScript created, if you are interested in this section read [Part 1 - A love letter to the personal website](https://sumisastri.github.io/dev-blogs/history-of-the-web/part1-web1.0/)
+At a 2-day full-stack conference hosted by [Stack Skills](https://stackskills.com/), speakers reflected on the good old days of Web 1.0 and the risks that the introduction of JavaScript created, if you are interested in this section read [Part 1 - A love letter to the personal website](https://sumisastri.github.io/dev-blogs/history-of-the-web/part1-web1.0/)

 While HTML (Hyper Text Markup Language) is just text and CSS (Cascading Style Sheets) enhanced a web page with HTML attributes for layouts, design, colour and animations, JavaScript took web-development to another level of interactivity.